 Former Judge Munro retired in 2014 after 20 years of distinguished service on the Connecticut bench.
-Most recently, Judge Munro served as a Presiding Judge for the Family Division of the New Haven Superior Court.
-She served as Chief Administrative Judge for Family Matters from 2008-2013 and Presiding Judge of the Regional Family Docket for seven years.
+She served as a Presiding Judge for the Family Division of the New Haven Superior Court, Chief Administrative Judge for Family Matters from 2008-2013, and Presiding Judge of the Regional Family Docket for seven years.
 She has assisted parties and counsel in resolving hundreds of couples and high-conflict family disputes.

 Judge Munro serves on the editorial board of Family Law Quarterly, a publication of the American Bar Association.
 She is a Trustee Emeritus of Connecticut College and was recently awarded the Connecticut College Medal, the highest honor the College can confer, for her accomplishments and service.

 American Bar Association - Family Law and ADR sections

 Connecticut Bar Association - Family Law and ADR sections; Dispute Resolution for Legal Fees Committee